gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ### Single Board

-GitLab Workflow allows you to discuss proposals in issues, categorize them with labels, and and from there organize and prioritize them with Issue Boards.
+GitLab Workflow allows you to discuss proposals in issues, categorize them with labels, and from there organize and prioritize them with Issue Boards.

 - For example, let's consider this simplified development workflow: you have a repository hosting your app's codebase